codemasterkarol/portfolio/README.md

 # Portfolio
 This is simply a dump of a bunch of my work from 2004-2016.

-- Branding
+- Animations and Flash Games
-  - Includes logos and header graphics
+- Branding (logos, header graphics)
+- Documentation
+  - Various documents from projects, like proposals, personas, analyses, etc.
 - Illustrations
   - All illustrations created in Adobe Illustrator
 - JavaScript